Safety Orientation Information

 - Power strips must be plugged directly into walls and cannot be plugged into each other.

-- Cords may not be run under carpets, above ceiling tiles, or be pinched in any way.
+- Cords may not be run under carpets, above ceiling tiles, or be pinched in any way, including in bed springs or under mattresses.

 - Do not use candles or any prohibited appliances